-With growing emphasis on inland manufacturing and infrastructure growth, commercial vehicle segment in India witnessed significant growth over the past few years.
-Despite being the smallest segment within the Indian automotive industry, the production volume of commercial vehicles across the subcontinent was the fourth largest in Asia in 2018.
-That year, over one million commercial vehicles were sold in the country.
-Commercial vehicle sales had been on an incline until the economic slowdown caught up with the automotive sector.
-The country witnessed the sharpest drop in monthly car sales in about 18 years.
-The country had previously been on track to become the third largest automotive market globally.
-The slowdown, which could be a consequence of a number of factors such as demonetization, GST and revised axle load regulations piled-up immense pressure on original equipment manufacturers.
+With growing emphasis on inland manufacturing and infrastructure, the commercial vehicle segment in India witnessed significant growth in recent years.
+In spite of being the smallest segment within the domestic automotive industry, the production volume of commercial vehicles across the subcontinent was the fourth largest in Asia in 2018.
+That year, over a million commercial vehicles were sold in the country.
+Commercial vehicle sales had been on an incline until the economic slowdown in 2019 caught up with the automotive sector.